Use Team Communication Software to Transform Your Business Meetings August 12, 2019 Case studies

 - Video Chat – When in-person meetings are impractical or impossible, video chat offers an able replacement.
 By enabling the intended parties to see each other in real time, video chats facilitate more personal communication and collaboration which would otherwise be delayed or impossible altogether because of logistics.
 Keeping in mind a few simple tips, video technology can boost engagement, efficiency, and productivity – for one-on-ones, the daily stand up, and even hiring processes, for example.

-Regardless of whether you’re meeting one-on-one or with multiple team members, team communication software utilizing robust security protocols, and also comprehensive enterprise tools,
+Regardless of whether you’re meeting one-on-one or with multiple team members, team communication software utilizing robust security protocols, and also comprehensive enterprise IM tools,

 - Ensures the necessary channels to suit any type of meeting;

 - Safeguards communication and collaboration across the entirety of the platform;

 - Provides a thorough record of communication for administrative purposes;

 - Guarantees communication that’s focused, timely, and efficient

 Collaboration Tools Empower Engaging Meetings

 In addition to having at your disposal a variety of communication channels to conduct your business meeting, you also need to think about how to engage each meeting participant.